jakecoppinger/friends-of-erskinville-lord-mayoral-candidates-forum/comments-on-cycling-and-streets.md

 ----

+Comments in order of speaker appearance at event.

-# Yvonne Weldon comments on cycling
+# Yvonne Weldon comments on cycling (Unite for Sydney / Independants)

 We need to protect and build upon our
 [00:08:07.360 --> 00:08:12.640]   existing transport infrastructure.
 The opening of the new Metro is a milestone